-We also offer to all of our employees the possibility to participate in our ESP.
-The ESP is designed to support long-term share ownership and to build greater interest in the growth and success of our Corporation.
+We also offer to all of our employees the possibility to participate in our Employee Savings Plan (ESP).
+The ESP is designed to support longterm share ownership and to build greater interest in the growth and success of our Corporation.
 Under the ESP, employees can contribute up to 6% of their eligible earnings to buy BCE common shares.
 The Corporation contributes \$1 for every \$3 the employee contributes.
 The shares purchased with the Corporation contributions are vested to employees after two years.
-More information on the ESP can be found under Compensation of Our Named Executive Officers - Employees' savings plans (ESPs).
+More information on the ESP can be found under section 11.3 entitled Employees' savings plans (ESPs).

-The NEOs receive a competitive cash allowance for perquisites.
+The NEOs receive a competitive cash allowance for perguisites.